sloppymo/emotional-wellness-api/README.md

 - Our early adopters and testers for their feedback
 - All contributors and maintainers of the project

-## 📞 Support
+## 📞 Alpha Support

-For support with the Emotional Wellness API, you have several options:
+For support with this alpha version of the Emotional Wellness API:

-- **GitHub Issues**: For bug reports, feature requests, and general questions
+- **GitHub Issues**: Please report bugs, request features, or ask questions via GitHub issues
-- **Documentation**: Refer to the docs directory for detailed guides
+- **Documentation**: Reference the docs directory, though please note documentation is still being developed
-- **Community Forum**: Join our community at [community.emotionalwellness.api](https://community.emotionalwellness.api)
+- **Development Updates**: Watch the GitHub repository for updates on development progress

-For enterprise support or HIPAA compliance questions, please contact us at support@emotionalwellness.api
+This is an alpha project and not yet ready for enterprise deployments or HIPAA-compliant implementations.

 ---